What Is Considered A Sedentary Lifestyle?

 To begin with, the sedentary or sedentary lifestyle definition is a behavior where you spend most of your day sitting or lying down, with little to no physical activity.
 As one can imagine, there are several consequences of living a sedentary lifestyle that can be detrimental to your mental and physical wellbeing.

 A sedentary lifestyle is becoming more and more common in today’s society.
 Most of us are regularly looking at some type of screen, whether for work, school, or entertainment.
 Children are growing up with screentime being as common as brushing their teeth- maybe even more so!
-It can be too easy getting sucked into an inactive lifestyle.
+It can be too easy to get sucked into an inactive lifestyle.

 How do you know if you are sedentary?
 We will go over examples of an inactive lifestyle, as well as ways to fix this issue and get on a path to better health.
 Having little or no physical activity for long periods of time just isn’t a good idea.